List of Marvel Comics characters: M: Melter

-Unnamed

 Menace

-Menace (Lily Hollister) is a fictional character, a villainess appearing in American comic books published by Marvel Comics.
+Menace (Lily Hollister) is a character, a villainess appearing in American comic books published by Marvel Comics.
 The character is most commonly depicted as an enemy of Spider-Man.
-Her first appearance as Lily Hollister is in The Amazing Spider-Man #545, and her first appearance as Menace is in The Amazing Spider-Man #550, which is the start of the second story arc in the "Brand New Day" overarching storyline that followed the events of "One More Day".
+Her first appearance as Lily Hollister is in The Amazing Spider-Man #545, and her first appearance as Menace is in The Amazing Spider-Man #550 which is the start of the second story arc in the "Brand New Day" overarching storyline that followed the events of "One More Day".

-Daughter of District Attorney William "Bill" Hollister, Socialite Lily Hollister was dating Harry Osborn.
-Lily found a hidden door in Harry Osborn's closet and found an old journal of his.
+Daughter of District Attorney William "Bill" Hollister, socialite Lily Hollister was dating Harry Osborn.
+Lily found a hidden door in Harry's closet and found an old journal of Harry's.
 She uncovered the location of one of Norman Osborn's secret rooms in the journal.
-When she had first gone in, she found all of the Goblin's equipment along with some experiments.
+When she had first gone in, she found all of the Goblin equipment along with some experiments.
 After accidentally knocking over some experimental Goblin chemicals, she absorbed them into her skin, and was now able to transform into her "Menace" form at will.
-Stealing a weapons cache of the original Green Goblin, Norman Osborn, Menace was later hunted down by Jackpot.
+Stealing a weapons cache of Norman, Menace was later hunted down by Jackpot.
 During her search, she met Spider-Man and reluctantly accepted his help.
 Menace attacked a council meeting and kidnapped councilwoman Lisa Parfrey, with Spider-Man and Jackpot working together to try and stop her.
 Menace's glider slammed into the rescued councilwoman, killing her, and Menace escaped the crime scene, but not before accusing Spider-Man of being responsible for the woman's death.

-Menace later tried to threaten Bill Hollister, her father and one of the candidates for the election, into dropping out of the race for mayor while she continued supporting him in her public identity.
-She was sabotaging his campaign for his own good against Randall Crowne, his opponent, and began destroying her fathers advertisements.
+Menace later tried to threaten Bill, her father and one of the candidates for the election, into dropping out of the race for mayor while she continued supporting him in her public identity.
+She was sabotaging his campaign for his own good against his opponent Randall Crowne and began destroying her father's advertisements.
 She also broke into their home and tried to threaten him into backing out of the running.

-Menace then proceeded to threaten the supposedly 'redeemed' Norman Osborn who had come to town when her actions inadvertently revealed that Crowne had been operating an illegal sweatshop in the city and Crowne asked him for help.
-Menace recreated Osborn's original death by ramming him with her glider, however, Osborn survived the attack and Menace spared him, after accusing Osborn of being a fool for devoting all his time and assets to Spider-Man's destruction.

-During the Skrull Invasion, Lily and Harry Osborn were attacked on the street, after getting away from Harry and changing into Menace she killed one of the invading Skrulls, and then set her sights on Jackpot, believing her to be "Spider-Man's girlfriend".
-Their fight took her into the path of one of the Skrull's, with Menace's glider exploding on contact.
+Menace then proceeded to threaten the supposedly 'redeemed' Norman who had come to town when her actions inadvertently revealed that Crowne had been operating an illegal sweatshop in the city and Crowne asked him for help.
+Menace recreated Osborn's original death by ramming Norman with her glider, however, Osborn survived the attack and Menace spared him, after accusing Osborn of being a fool for devoting all his time and assets to Spider-Man's destruction.
+During the Skrull Invasion, Lily and Harry were attacked on the street, after getting away from Harry and changing into Menace she killed one of the invading Skrulls, and then set her sights on Jackpot, believing her to be "Spider-Man's girlfriend".
+Their fight took her into the path of one of the Skrulls, with Menace's glider exploding on contact.
 Menace survived, though badly injured, and limped away from the scene.